Legend has it Ernest Hemingway once won a bet by writing a story in just six words.

 A Hemingway-esque story in six words and a number.

-The Ararat Lunatic Asylum (later the Aradale Asylum) was one of three institutions of its kind in the colony of Victoria built to accommodate people with mental illness and conditions like epilepsy, autism or Downs Syndrome.
+The Ararat Lunatic Asylum (later the Aradale Asylum) was one of three institutions of its kind in the colony of Victoria built to accommodate people with mental illness as well as conditions like epilepsy, autism and Downs Syndrome.
 Those deemed criminally insane were housed in horrific conditions in Ararat’s maximum security J Ward.

 My grandfather was clearly reluctant to believe the implications of the letter from the Ballarat Cemeteries as he subsequently wrote to the Health Commission of Victoria asking for the date of entry to the Ararat Asylum of William Thomas Savage and the first name of his parents.
 The Commission’s response dated June 1982 advises that Mr Savage was admitted on 20 April 1896 and that his father’s name was Tobias.